Ameba-AIoT/ameba-arduino-doc/source/ameba_d/amb26/Getting_Started/Getting Started with AMB26.rst

 3. "AmebaD_Arduino_Source_Code", this section is optional.
 Download for the latest source code. https://www.amebaiot.com.cn/en/ameba-arduino-summary/ Download the files selected, then unzip (patch1 and patch2 are compulsory).
 There are "Install.doc"/"Install.pdf" for you to refer to installation steps.
 According to your system, please run the installation tool in the "Offline_SDK_installation_tool" folder.
-After the installation, select AmebaD as current connected board in :guilabel:`"Tools" -> "Board" -> "Ameba ARM (32-bits) Boards" -> "AMB23 (RTL8722DM MINI)"`
+After the installation, select AmebaD as current connected board in :guilabel:`Tools -> Board -> Ameba ARM (32-bits) Boards -> AMB23 (RTL8722DM MINI)`

 |image05|